-If a pre-printed backdrop is something you want and are not able to find one at the many backdrop websites (Google/Bing “Photography Backdrops” for a comprehensive list) then getting a custom printed one is a great option.
+If a pre-printed backdrop is something you want and are not able to find one at the many backdrop websites (Google/Bing “Photography Backdrops” for a comprehensive list) then getting a custom printed one is a great option, especially if you take advantage of FoamCorePrint's reseller program, to save a couple of bucks between you and your friends.
 When you have a suitable image for a backdrop labs such as www.coloradotimberline.com is highly recommended to print the image onto backdrop material.
 Sometimes though a pre-printed backdrop is just not a solution.
 When that happens using a green screen is the best solution.

 When planning a green screen project the first thing you need to do is find the digital background.
 Different images have different positioning on the lighting.
 Some have stadium lights on the side(s) or from behind.
 Some have the sun positioned in a specific spot on the image and some don't have any obvious light source.
 This is important because as you setup your lights for the picture you will need to make sure to place any rim/hair lights to come from the right angle to help make the final image become more realistic.